-Table 29.3 - Standards for activit Non-compliance status 29.5.3 a.
+Table 29.3 - Standards for activit ties outside roads Non-compliance status 29.5.3 a.
 All required parking sp manoeuvring areas are to in accordance with the requirements of Table 29.6, 3 (car space layouts) of Sch This standard does not app associated access areas for Ski Area Subzone. b.
-The installation of a vehicle units and residential flats is to achieve the required turnswept path Diagram 4.
+The installation of a vehicle units and residential flats is to achieve the required turn swept path Diagram 4.
 Advice note: Refer to Rule 29 design requirements of residential flats is requirements of residential flats.
 RD Discretion is restricted to the size and layout of parking spaces and associated manoeuvring areas.
 29.5.4 Parking spaces and parking are Gradient of Parking Spaces and Parking Areas Parking spaces and parking areas shall have a gradient of no more than 1 in 20 in any one direction.
 29.5.5 a.
 Other than in relation to re accommodation with less th activity requires parking the parking spaces shall be protected the following minimum standard an 6 guests, wherever an to be provided, mobility ovided in accordance with dards: Minimum number of mobility parking spaces required 1 space 2 spaces 2 spaces plus 1 space for every additional 50 parking spaces provided all be: RD Discretion is restricted to: a.
 The number, location, and design of mobility parking spaces, including the accessibility of the spaces to the building(s); and b.
 Effectiveness of the associated signage.

-Tak ole 29 .3 - Standards for act tivities outside roads Non-compliance status , v) entrance; and practicable to the building (\ /) the building via routes that is from the car park to the 29.5.6 in Too the C wn C ne All heal (set up c day care facilities, lthcare facilities must down) areas to allow children, students, ele educational activities, and st provide drop off and pick derly persons, or patients in RD Discretion is restricted to effects on safety, efficiency, and amenity of the site and of the transport network, including the pedestrian and cycling A day care facility designed to cater for six or more children/ persons 1 drop-off/ pick up car space p 5 persons that the facility designed to cater for (excludir staff). (ii) A primary or intermediate school 1 drop-off/ pick up space per students that the school designed to cater for and 1 be space per 200 students whe school bus services a provided. (iii) A secondary school 1 drop-off/ pick up space per 10 students that the school designed to cater for and 1 be space per 200 students whe school bus services are provide (iv) A health care facility or hospital 1 drop-off/ pick up space per 1 professional staff b. space in a disrether high active care ces required, where fraction of a space egarded and where to the requirement shapest whole number wities on one site (s Imber of drop-off/ pick up car the required amount results e less than 0.5 it shall be the fraction is 0.95 or higher, all be rounded up to the next and where there are two uch as healthcare and day shall be combined prior to
+Tak ole 29 .3 - Standards for act tivities outside roads Non-compliance status , v) entrance; and practicable to the building (v) be accessible to the building via routes that give direct access from the car park to the building.
+29.5.6 29.5.6 Drop off/ pick up (set down) areas in all zones except in the Queenstown Town Centre Zone, the Wanaka Town Centre Zone, and the Arrowtown Town Centre Zone a.
+All day care facilities, educational activities, and healthcare facilities must provide drop off/ pick up (set down) areas to allow vehicles to drop off and pick up children, students, elderly persons, or patients in RD Discretion is restricted to effects on safety, efficiency, and amenity of the site and of the transport network, including the pedestrian and cycling A day care facility designed to cater for six or more children/ persons 1 drop-off/ pick up car space p 5 persons that the facility designed to cater for (excludir staff). (ii) A primary or intermediate school 1 drop-off/ pick up space per students that the school designed to cater for and 1 be space per 200 students whe school bus services a provided. (iii) A secondary school 1 drop-off/ pick up space per 10 students that the school designed to cater for and 1 be space per 200 students whe school bus services are provide (iv) A health care facility or hospital 1 drop-off/ pick up space per 1 professional staff b. space in a disrether high active care ces required, where fraction of a space egarded and where to the requirement shapest whole number wities on one site (s Imber of drop-off/ pick up car the required amount results e less than 0.5 it shall be the fraction is 0.95 or higher, all be rounded up to the next and where there are two uch as healthcare and day shall be combined prior to